 Here’s how to handle the transition from one 401k plan to another.

 Questions to Ask About Your New Employer’s Plan

 Employers typically include 401(k) plan information in a new hire package.
 You should get a letter outlining the specifics of your company’s plan, and maybe a brochure with investment options and other details.
 Most 401(k) providers have websites that will walk you through an introduction.
 Take a few minutes to skim and read the details and get to know a little bit about the plan.

 Is there an employer matching program?
-More than 95 percent of large U.S. companies match the contributions that employees make to a 401(k).
-The average employer contribution amount is 4.5 percent of salary; some companies contribute up to 6 percent.
-Think of it as a 6 percent, tax-free bonus and you get why an employer match is not a benefit to be missed.
+More than 95% of large U.S. companies match the contributions that employees make to a 401(k).
+The average employer contribution amount is 4.5% of salary; some companies contribute up to 6%.
+Think of it as a 6%, tax-free bonus and you get why an employer match is not a benefit to be missed.

 How Much Should You Save in Your 401(k)?

-Some experts recommend that individuals save 10 percent to 15 percent of pre-tax salary for retirement.
-Others simply advise to save as much as you possibly can.
+Some experts recommend that individuals save 10-15% of pre-tax salary for retirement.
+Others simply advise saving as much as you possibly can.
 A good rule of thumb for starters is to save at least what your employer will match.
 Anything less and you are leaving money on the table.
-If your employer will match it, save up to 6 percent with the goal of working your way up to 10 percent and beyond.
+If your employer will match it, save up to 6% with the goal of working your way up to 10% and beyond.